 Mud and Bloom offer a gardening subscription service.
 You can sign up to receive a Mud and Bloom box through the post every month.
 The box contains all you need and more to get your kids outside, planting their own food, growing their own flowers and generally learning all about gardening in the comfort of their own home.

 The creators behind Mud and Bloom wanted to enable children to learn about gardening and for it to be something that is accessible for everyone.
-So whether you live on a lovely farm, or a flat in town, there will be something for everyone in their subscription boxes.
+So whether you live on a lovely farm or a flat in town, there will be something for everyone in their subscription boxes.
+And don’t worry, here’s a helpful guide on how to grow vegetables in your garden without losing other uses of your garden.

 What’s In The Box?